nicolasvargaszz/InfoBross/README.md

 - For any complain there's the comments session.
 ---

+## 🤧 General Notes:
+- If you lose the game, please just close the window and re run the game.
+- If you win the game, and you want to play the game again please also re-run the game, and enjoy.

 ## 📜 License

 This project is for educational purposes.
 See [LICENSE](LICENSE) for details.